fbpx

 Help securing your new job

-We help legal and finance professionals secure new jobs.
+We help legal, finance and financial services professionals secure new jobs.
 Award-winning recruitment consultants we offer support to jobseekers at every stage of the job search process.
 This includes arranging job interviews and in-depth job interview preparation.
 Contact us today about your job search requirements.

 "Eventus were great, I’d say I’d use them again but I don’t think I will need them for a long time.
 I’m very happy with the employer they recommended me to.
 I’m also extremely grateful for the help they gave me in negotiating my pay and helping me understand my value."